Italy's staggering virus toll poses uncomfortable questions

 This wasn't supposed to happen.
 Italy was the first country in the West to be slammed by COVID-19 and, after suffering a huge wave of death in spring, brought infections under control.

 Italy then had the benefit of time and experience heading into the fall resurgence because it trailed Spain, France and Germany in recording big new clusters of infections.
-Yet the virus spread fast and wide, and Italy has added 28,000 dead since Sept.
+Yet the virus spread fast and wide, and Italy has added nearly 29,000 dead since Sept.
 1.

 “Obviously there needs to be some reflection,” Guido Rasi, former executive director of the European Pharmaceutical Agency, told state TV after Italy reported a pandemic-high record of 993 deaths in one day.
 “This number of nearly 1,000 dead in 24 hours is much higher than the European average.”

-Italy added another 761 victims Friday, bringing its official total to 63,387, just shy of Britain's Europe-leading 63,603 dead, according to Johns Hopkins University.
+Italy added another 649 victims Saturday, bringing its official total to 64,036.
+According to the official British goverment total of 64,024, Italy did overtake Britain, though the Johns Hopkins University tally late Saturday still showed Britain leading Europe with 64,123 dead.
 Both numbers are believed to greatly underestimate the real toll, due to missed infections, limited testing and different counting criteria.

-Still, Italy could overtake Britain despite having 6 million people fewer than the U.K.'s 66 million, and would trail only the much larger U.S., Brazil, India and Mexico.
-According to the Hopkins tally, Italy also has the most deaths per 100,000 population among the most affected countries.
+But Italy could still overtake Britain despite having 6 million people fewer than the U.K.'s 66 million, and would trail only the much larger U.S., Brazil, India and Mexico.
+According to the Hopkins tally, Italy has the most deaths per 100,000 population among the most affected countries.

 Public health officials argue that Italy has the world's second-oldest population after Japan, and the elderly are the most vulnerable to the virus.